Optimal Control of Convective FitzHugh-Nagumo Equation

 $\mathbf{M}$ is the mass matrix, $\mathbf{A}_y$ and $\mathbf{A}_z$ are the stiffness matrices corresponding to $a_h(y_h,w)$ and $a_h(z_h,w)$, respectively, and $\mathbf{l}_y$ and $\mathbf{l}_z$ are vectors corresponding to $\ell_{h,y}(w)$ and $\ell_{h,z}(w)$, respectively.
 Moreover, $\mathbf{C}_y$, $\mathbf{B}_z$, and $\mathbf{C}_z$ are the matrices corresponding to $c_{h,y}$, $b_{h,z}$, and $c_{h,z}$, respectively.
 Further, $\mathbf{b}_y(\vec{y})$ is the vector corresponding to the nonlinear part $b_{h,y}(y,w)$.

 In the literature, there exist two approaches for the solution the OCP (\ref{M4}) numerically, i.e., \emph{discretize-then-optimize} (DO) and \emph{optimize-then-discretize} (OD).
 In the DO approach, the objective function (\ref{M4}) and the state equation (\ref{M1}) are discretized first, and then the discrete optimality system is formed.
-In the OD approach, the optimality conditions consisting of the state system (\ref{M1}), the adjoint system (\ref{M9}) are derived.
-Then the infinite dimensional optimality system is discretized.
+In the OD approach, the optimality conditions consisting of the state system (\ref{M1}), the adjoint system (\ref{M9}) and the variational form (\ref{M8}) are derived.
+Then, the infinite dimensional optimality system is discretized.
 We here apply the \emph{optimize-then-discretize} approach.
 The discretization and optimization commute for the SIPG discretized linear steady state convection-diffusion-reaction OCPs \cite{HYucel_MHeinkenschloss_BKarasozen_2013,HYucel_BKarasozen_2014}.
-For linear time dependent OPCs the OD and DO approaches commute for discontinuous Galerkin discretization in time and SIPG discretization in space \cite{Akman14}.
+For linear time dependent OPCs the OD and DO approaches commute for the dG discretization in time and the SIPG discretization in space \cite{Akman14}.
 The commutativity property is no more valid for semi-linear elliptic and parabolic OCPs.

 In the \emph{optimize-then-discretize} approach, we derive directly semi-discrete form of the adjoint equations (\ref{M9}) using the SIPG discretization as for the state equations (\ref{DG2}):